 Looking for personalized video software?
-Here are my top 5 picks
+Here are my top 7 picks for 2024

-Before launching Plainly, I did extensive research on existing software and signed up for free trials where possible to explore available features, and user-friendliness, and test the limitations of each individual personalized video marketing solution out there.
-After all, it was my due diligence given the fact I was entering a fairly competitive market.
+Because of this, I did extensive research on existing software and signed up for free trials where possible to explore available features, and user-friendliness, and test the limitations of each personalized video marketing solution out there.

-In the table beneath, you can see which criteria I took in mind while coming up with the list of potential personalized video marketing software you should consider.
+In the table beneath, you will see all of the tools I researched.
+To better understand my point of view, here are the criteria I took in mind while coming up with the list of potential personalized video marketing software you should consider:

 Option #1: Pirsonal as a personalized video software